-- Student completes all essential components of the Clinical Portfolio and Evidence-Based Paper at least 6 weeks prior to scheduled date of Capstone Presentation. - Student completes the Clinical Portfolio on Digication at least 5 weeks prior to presentation.
-See separate guidelines for Clinical Portfolio. - Student sends link to Clinical Portfolio (Digication), along with electronic copies of all artifacts, copy of draft of evidence-based capstone paper (and description plan of where the paper will be submitted for publication is required) to the Capstone Committee 4 weeks prior to Capstone Presentation.
+Student completes all essential components of the Clinical Portfolio and Evidence-Based Capstone Paper at least 6 weeks prior to scheduled date of Capstone Presentation.

+Student completes clinical portfolio on Digication at least 5 weeks prior to Presentation.
+See separate Guidelines for Clinical Portfolio.

+Student sends link to Clinical Portfolio along with electronic copies of all Capstone educational artifacts, copy of draft of evidence-based capstone paper (and description plan of where the paper will be submitted for publication) to the Capstone Committee 4 weeks prior to Capstone Presentation.

-- Committee has 4 weeks to review all artifacts and offer finalizing comments and suggestions. - o Student prepares a 15-minute presentation on their capstone project. - Student presents Capstone Project and will receive feedback and discussion from committee and other attendees.
+Student prepares a 15-minute presentation on their capstone project.

+Student presents Capstone Project and will receive feedback and discussion from committee and other attendees.